erc-reveal/erc-reveal.github.io/workshop.md

 + **Prof. Linda Senden**, Utrecht University
 + **Dr. Jens Prüfer**, Tilburg University

-*This workshop is by invitation only.
+*This one-day workshop is by invitation only.

+Organized by the Tilburg Law and Economics Center (TILEC) and supported by the European Research Council (ERC Consolidator Grant Agreement 725798 – REVEAL).